-We have developed multiplex-PCR assays to identify 19 different viral and bacterial respiratory pathogens and also developed a novel nanofluidic real time PCR-based assay to determine 50 pneumococcus serotypes.
+We have developed multiplex-PCR assays to identify 19 different viral and bacterial respiratory pathogens and also developed a novel nano-fluidic real time PCR-based assay to determine 50 pneumococcus serotypes.
 These molecular assays are now being applied for several clinical studies including a multi-center epidemiological study for adult pneumonia in all over Japan and childhood acute respiratory infection study in central Vietnam.
-We already finished enrollment of adult pneumonia in Japan and collected around 4,000 cases.
-A paper of the general epidemiology of adult pneumonia has been published using data of first year.
+We published a paper describing epidemiology of adult pneumonia in 2015 and are preparing several other papers investigating viral infection, pneumonia in elderly, and serotype distribution and drug resistance of pneumococcus.
 In 2009, we commenced a birth cohort studies, recruiting approximately 2,000 pairs of mothers and new-born babies, which facilitates studies of host-gene polymorphisms associating the severity of pediatric infectious diseases.
-For the development of a novel treatment strategy, we also investigate the pathogenesis of treatment-refractory pneumonia at molecular levels focusing on macrophage function, of clearing apoptotic cells from the inflammation site.
+For the development of a novel treatment strategy, we also investigate the pathogenesis of treatmentrefractory pneumonia at molecular levels focusing on macrophage function, of clearing apoptotic cells from the inflammation site.